Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #2.
 Do Rope Drop the Right Way

 A lot of people like to do this to get to all the best rides with the lowest wait times possible.
-Try running straight to Soarin’ Around the World, Test Track then Frozen Ever After as these wait times climb pretty high later in the day.
+Try running straight to Soarin’ Around the World, Test Track or Frozen Ever After as these wait times climb pretty high later in the day.

 #3.
 Take the Secret Entrance